SharePoint/sp-dev-docs/docs/general-development/workflow-activity-classes-in-sharepoint.md

 ---
-title: Workflow activity classes in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 70d5ca8d-520d-40a9-b24e-52bb31bd6c22
+title: Workflow activity classes in SharePoint ms.prod: SHAREPOINT ms.assetid: 70d5ca8d-520d-40a9-b24e-52bb31bd6c22
 ---

-# Workflow activity classes in SharePoint 2013
+# Workflow activity classes in SharePoint
-Provides a summary of the SharePoint workflow activity classes that are available in SharePoint 2013.
+Provides a summary of the SharePoint workflow activity classes that are available in SharePoint.
-The palette of activity classes has been revised for SharePoint 2013.
+The palette of activity classes has been revised for SharePoint.
 Table 1 lists the current catalog of 49 available activities grouped by their respective activity categories.